 We Establish A Baseline Target For SEO According To A Thorough Competitive Analysis

 SEO (search engine optimization) is essential to putting your company in a position to be found online with search engines like Google.
 A good SEO strategy addresses all of the ranking signals that Google (as well as other search engines) takes into account when ranking pages.
 But developing and implementing a successful SEO strategy relies on having a great understanding of the landscape of search results within your industry and competitive keywords.
-An SEO competitive analysis is where we start to gather this baseline information.

 Why Conduct An SEO Competitive Analysis?

-If you don’t know what SEO the competition is doing, then you’re only optimizing your content for SEO using assumptions and guesswork as well as general trial and error.
-This isn’t an efficient way to implement an effective SEO strategy.
-Analyzing your competition’s SEO efforts can help you guide your own strategy in the following ways:
+If you donβt know what SEO the competition is doing, then youβre only optimizing your content for SEO using assumptions and guesswork as well as general trial and error.
+This isnβt an efficient way to implement an effective SEO strategy.
+Analyzing your competitionβs SEO efforts can help you guide your own strategy in the following ways:

+Many businesses donβt understand how much effort a good SEO strategy requires.
+Not only do you want to implement an effective SEO strategy, but you will want to continue working on it throughout the future.
+SEO is not a short-term strategy.
 By evaluating competitive SEO strategies, you can get an idea of how much work is required for your SEO strategy to be successful.
 This knowledge can help prevent you from doing the bare minimum, which would have little impact on your place in the industry and be a waste of what little resources you were using in the first place.
 If you want your SEO to have an impact, your effort needs to exceed the effort being put into competitive SEO strategies.

-You won’t be able to judge the performance of your SEO strategy if you don’t set any SEO goals.
+You wonβt be able to judge the performance of your SEO strategy if you donβt set any SEO goals.
 Knowing what your goals should be and setting the right goals can be difficult, which is why a competitive analysis will help.
 Knowing what other businesses have learned from their SEO efforts and where they currently are (in regards to page rankings, traffic, and more), can help give you an idea of what types of SEO goals you should aim for.
 When setting your goals, make sure to use the SMART (Specific, Measurable, Attainable, Relevant, and Timely) methodology:

 Specific SEO Goals

-Trying to rank first for all of your keywords aren’t SMART goals, even if that’s what you would like the outcome of your SEO strategy to be.
-Just because a keyword doesn’t rank first doesn’t mean that it wasn’t successfully chosen and implemented.
+Trying to rank first for all of your keywords arenβt SMART goals, even if thatβs what you would like the outcome of your SEO strategy to be.
+Just because a keyword doesnβt rank first doesnβt mean that it wasnβt successfully chosen and implemented.
 Instead, establish more specific SEO goals.
 For example, doubling the number of leads you obtain from organic search within a certain amount of time is a specific goal.

 Measurable SEO Goals